EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 ## 4. Leaf gas exchange and its thermal sensitivity

-Leaf metabolism is strongly shaped by $T_{leaf}$, and by the traits and environmental drivers reviewed above, all of which vary across vertical forest gradients (Fig. `r fig_schematic`).
+Leaf metabolism is strongly shaped by $T_{leaf}$, and by the traits and environmental drivers reviewed above, all of which vary across vertical forest gradients (Fig. 1).
-However, as we detail below, few studies have evaluated temperature responses of leaf metabolic rates along a vertical canopy gradient, or compared sun and shade leaves (Table `r table_leaf_metabolism`).
+However, as we detail below, few studies have evaluated temperature responses of leaf metabolic rates along a vertical canopy gradient, or compared sun and shade leaves (Table 2).

 \newpage
-**Table `r table_leaf_metabolism`.** Summary of observed variation in Leaf gas exchange and its thermal sensitivity across the vertical gradient and/or between sun and shade leaves.
-Studies listed here were compiled using a systematic review process, as described in Supplementary Information Methods `r appendix_lit_review_methods`.
+**Table 2.** Summary of observed variation in Leaf gas exchange and its thermal sensitivity across the vertical gradient and/or between sun and shade leaves.
+Studies listed here were compiled using a systematic review process, as described in Supplementary Information Methods S3.

 ![](table2a.png)

 \newpage

-Table `r table_leaf_metabolism`, cont.
+Table 2, cont.

 ![](table2b.png)

 \newpage

-Table `r table_leaf_metabolism`, cont.
+Table 2, cont.

 ![](table2c.png)